EngineerBetter/engineerbetter-hugo/content/blog/yubikey.md

 </span>

 Traditional one time passwords (OTPs) protect against password reuse, weak passwords and credential leakage.
-Enabling 2FA on your online accounts is a huge improvement on using static passwords alone, however it makes the most common form of account compomise only marginally more difficult.
+Enabling 2FA on your online accounts is a huge improvement on using static passwords alone, however it makes the most common form of account compromise only marginally more difficult.
-According [research][goog_phishing] by Google, phishing is by far the most common way from an online account to be compromised.
+According to [research][goog_phishing] by Google, phishing is by far the most common way from an online account to be compromised.
 Phishing attacks were responsible for [John Podesta's][podesta] email getting hacked, they were responsible for [Hillary Clinton's][clinton] campaign email's being hacked.
 Even if you are a Republican you are still not safe as [Sarah Palin's][palin] email account was hacked via a phising attack.

-Despite what the victims will tell you, these attacks are not sophisitiacted and they don't require "state sponsorship".
+Despite what the victims will tell you, these attacks are not sophisticated and they don't require "state sponsorship".
 The industry standard advice seems to be to train staff to recognise phishing attacks.
 This is expensive and companies that do this still get phished.
 The FIDO Universal 2nd Factor standard completely eliminates the possibility of phising with no user training required.